Joalor64GH/SScript/README.md

 	static function main()
 	{
 		var script:SScript = new SScript("script.hx");
-		var c = script.call('overrideThis', 'Child'); // You need to specify the Child class, if it isn't specified SScript will call the function from ParentClass trace(c);
+		// trace(scriptX.exMode); // You can check if script succesfully switched to Ex mode. var c = script.call('overrideThis', 'Child'); // You need to specify the Child class, if it isn't specified SScript will call the function from ParentClass trace(c);
 	}